docqai/docq/docs/overview/deployment-scenarios.md

 ### Secure Cloud Deployment

-If your business have clear data security and privacy guideline, we recommend one of the big three cloud vendors:
+If your business have clear data security and privacy guidelines, we recommend one of the big three cloud vendors:

 - Microsoft Cloud (Azure)
 - Amazon Web Services (AWS)